 Becoming a dietitian

 All graduates of the Missouri State Didactic Program in Dietetics (DPD) must successfully complete a 1200 hour supervised practice program (commonly called an internship) at an Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved program before they can take the National Registration Examination for Dietitians.
+The requirements to take this exam are set by the Commission on Dietetic Registration (CDR).
 Completing the internship and passing the examination are required to become a registered dietitian (RD).
 Visit the AND website for a list of accredited ACEND programs.

 In the state of Missouri, after passing the RD exam, dietitians must be licensed to be able to practice.
 Click here for more information on licensure in Missouri.

 Visit the AND Student Center for more information on getting started on your path to becoming an RD and for information on student membership in AND!

 Our outcomes data is available upon request.